apache/carbondata/docs/ddl-operation-on-carbondata.md

 - Change of decimal data type from lower precision to higher precision will only be supported for cases where there is no data loss.

 #### Valid Scenarios
-- Invalid scenario - Change of decimal precision from (10,2) to (10,5) is not valid as in this case only scale is increased but total number of digits remain the same.
+- Invalid scenario - Change of decimal precision from (10,2) to (10,5) is invalid as in this case only scale is increased but total number of digits remains the same.

 - Valid scenario - Change of decimal precision from (10,2) to (12,3) is valid as the total number of digits are increased by 2 but scale is increased only by 1 which will not lead to any data loss.